 How to Become One: Environmental engineers must have a bachelor’s degree in environmental engineering or a related field, such as civil, chemical, or general engineering.
 Employers also value practical experience.
 Therefore, cooperative engineering programs, which provide college credit for structured job experience, are valuable as well.

-Job Outlook: Employment of environmental engineers is projected to grow 5 percent over the next ten years, about as fast as the average for all occupations.
-State and local governments’ concerns regarding water availability and quality should lead to efforts to increase the efficiency of water use.
+Job Outlook: Employment of environmental engineers is projected to grow 4 percent over the next ten years, about as fast as the average for all occupations.

 Environmental engineers use the principles of engineering, soil science, biology, and chemistry to develop solutions to environmental problems.
 They work to improve recycling, waste disposal, public health, and water and air pollution control.
 They also address global issues, such as unsafe drinking water, climate change, and environmental sustainability.

 Environmental engineers conduct hazardous-waste management studies in which they evaluate the significance of a hazard and advise on treating and containing it.
 They also design systems for municipal and industrial water supplies and industrial wastewater treatment, and research the environmental impact of proposed construction projects.
 Environmental engineers in government develop regulations to prevent mishaps.

 Some environmental engineers study ways to minimize the effects of acid rain, climate change, automobile emissions, and ozone depletion.
 They also collaborate with environmental scientists, urban and regional planners, hazardous-waste technicians, and other engineers, as well as with specialists such as experts in law and business, to address environmental problems and environmental sustainability.
 For more information, see the job profiles on environmental scientists and specialists, hazardous materials removal workers, lawyers, and urban and regional planners.